electisec/blog-site/content/sumcheck.md

 ---
-title: "Sum-Check Protocol"
+title: "Sum-Check: The Backbone of ZK Proofs"
-subtitle: "Understanding the Sum-Check Protocol: A Step-by-Step Guide"
+subtitle: "Compressing Computation One Bit at a Time"
 gh-repo: electisec/blog-site
 tags: [cryptography, algebra, polynomial]
 author: teddav